meine-stadt-transparent/meine-stadt-transparent/README.md

 npm install
 ```

-The web server needs to be set up with a (self-signed) SSL certificate.
-Example configurations for some web servers:
+The web server needs to be set up with an SSL certificate.
+You can use a [self-signed certificate](https://stackoverflow.com/a/10176685/3549270) for development.
+Example configurations:

  - [Apache](etc/apache.conf)
  - [nginx](etc/nginx.conf)